geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

     $ fastboot oem lock

-Note that this erases user data on Xoom.
+Note that this erases user data on Xoom (including the shared USB data).

 ## Obtaining proprietary binaries ##